dhruv-ahuja/apollo/README.md

 # apollo

-Modern and minimalistic blog theme powered by [Zola](https://getzola.org).
-See a live preview [here](https://not-matthias.github.io/apollo).
+A fork of the modern and minimalistic Apollo blog theme powered by [Zola](https://getzola.org).
+See a live preview of the original theme [here](https://not-matthias.github.io/apollo).
+Link to the original theme [here](https://github.com/not-matthias/apollo).

 <sub><sup>Named after the greek god of knowledge, wisdom and intellect</sup></sub>